Skip to main content

 Research Interests:

-The Cambridge Introduction to Modernist Poetry takes the long view of modernism, setting its innovations within the longer history of the German Idealist programme for Art to be a democratic education through the precarious balance of form and material, or the work with its surroundings.
-Tracing these ideas through to the fragment, the found text, the difficult and the oral-ritual, the book argues that Modernist poetry is better thought of as attempted re-enchantment than disenchantment, as immersive experience rather than just cultural high-handedness, and, for good or ill, as the natural partner to anti-representative politics.
+The Cambridge Introduction to Modernist Poetry took the long view of modernist verse, setting its innovations within the longer history of the German Idealist programme for Art to be a democratic education through the precarious balance of form and material, or the work with its surroundings.
+Tracing these ideas through to the fragment, the found text, the difficult and the oral-ritual, the book argues that Modernist poetry is as much re-enchantment as disenchantment, and as much immersive experience as cultural high-handedness.
 Work on the later modernist rediscovery of performance poetry (from Afro-Modernism to Bunting) and the unavoidable self-consciousness of the sonnet form (in the Cambridge Companion to the Sonnet, co-edited with A. D. Cousins) led me to wonder how other modern poets have anticipated the space of their poems’ future performance, and I have since written on Kipling in the Music Hall, the First World War poets’ sense of public ritual, and Alice Oswald’s acoustic ecology of place.
-In a forthcoming book chapter, I argue that close reading, that disciplinary staple of modern English teaching, developed when modernists tried to imagine the best possible internal performance of their work by a reader, making the work of interpretation a kind of closet drama.
-My interest in teaching as a kind of publication-performance has also me to guest-edit a special issue of Modernist Cultures (14.3) on Modernism and/as Pedagogy, exploring the detailed relationships of writers to teaching, and opening up the conceptual and artistic impact of modernism’s teaching through experience. https://www.euppublishing.com/doi/abs/10.3366/mod.2019.0256
+In Modernism and Close Reading, ed.
+David James (OUP, 2020), I argue that this disciplinary staple of modern English teaching developed when modernists tried to imagine the internal performance of their work by a reader, making the work of interpretation both therapy, inverted sociology and closet drama.
+My interest in teaching as a kind of publication-performance led me to guest-edit a special issue of Modernist Cultures (14.3) on Modernism and/as Pedagogy, exploring the detailed relationships of writers to teaching, and opening up the conceptual and artistic impact of modernism’s teaching through experience.

-Thanks to a Leverhulme Research Fellowship in 2014-15, I’m now finishing The Poetry Circuit, the first book about the return to live performance in the twentieth century.
-It uses many long-forgotten recordings to explore how a PR opportunity rapidly became a creative moment for T. S. Eliot, Langston Hughes, Marianne Moore, Frank O’Hara, Robert Duncan and many others.
-I’m interested in how the performance circuit’s promoters and institutions shaped the genre, and how performers found themselves translating page-based poetic forms into a sense of co-constructed time with their audience, involving experimental theatre, broadcast media, religious ritual and celebrity confession, group psychology, civil rights, participative democracy and, of course, teaching.
+Thanks to a Leverhulme Research Fellowship, my most recent book is The Poetry Circuit (OUP 2024), on poetry’s return to live performance in the twentieth century.
+It uses many long-forgotten recordings to explore how a PR opportunity rapidly became a creative moment for T. S. Eliot, Langston Hughes, Marianne Moore, Allen Ginsberg, Amiri Baraka and Denise Levertov.
+By examining how the circuit’s promoters and institutions shaped the reading as a genre, it shows how modern poetry changed because poets were now putting poems back into a co-constructed time with their audience, involving them with experimental theatre, public relations, religious ritual, celebrity confession, group psychology, race protest, apocalyptic prophecy and, of course, teaching.

 Publications